Species Introduction

 Q: How do I properly acclimatise Channa Gachua to my aquarium?

-To acclimatise Channa Gachua, float the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually introduce small amounts of aquarium water into the bag over the next hour.
-This will help the fish adjust to the water parameters of its new home.
-Once acclimatised, gently release the fish into the tank using a net to avoid adding bag water.
-This method reduces stress and increases the chances of successful integration into the new environment.
+Acclimatising Channa Gachua is essential for reducing stress and ensuring a smooth transition.
+Start by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of tank water into the bag every 5-10 minutes for around an hour.
+This process helps them adjust to water chemistry.
+Finally, gently release the fish into the aquarium, avoiding adding the bag water.
+This acclimatisation method promotes their health and reduces the risk of shock.

 ✓ Expert Tip